Twilight Covening 2023 is currently full and registration is on pause due to the outpouring of early responses.

 Many participants have found that Twilight Covening provides a model for maintaining an earth-centered practice on a daily basis and is a wonderful opportunity for developing strong and lasting connections with others on a similar path.

-Deirdre Arthen, a witch for almost 40 years, loves creating different kinds of gateways along the boundary between the seen world and the unseen and sharing the experience of passing through those gateways with her community.
+Deirdre Arthen (she/her), a witch for over 40 years, loves creating different kinds of gateways along the boundary between the seen world and the unseen and sharing the experience of passing through those gateways with her community.
 Deirdre is the Executive Director of EarthSpirit and partner in Tamelin Productions with Andras Corban Arthen.
 She coordinates Twilight Covening, selecting and overseeing all of the clan leaders and shaping the ritual content for the weekend.

 Twilight Covening Application